 Spondylosis (also known as cervical spondylosis or cervical osteoarthritis) is the degeneration of spinal discs in the neck.
 While it is a common condition among older people, symptoms develop slowly over time and vary greatly from person to person.
 When symptoms are affecting day to day activities or have an acute onset, further evaluation and treatment is indicated.
 The best thing you can do to know if you have spondylosis is to see a doctor regularly for health checkups, especially when you pass the age of 60.
 Common symptoms to make note of include monitoring for stiffness, numbness, or pain in your neck or back.
-Look for neck and back pain.
-Spondylosis often has no symptoms.
-However, if it does produce symptoms, pain along the neck and spine is one of the most common.
-This pain is the result of the spinal discs dehydrating and creating friction between the vertebral bones and/or pressure on the nerves.
-The pain in your back or neck pain may also radiate to your limbs.

 Recognize stiffness in your neck and back.
 Stiffness, along with pain, is one of the most common symptoms of spondylosis.
 You might feel stiff in the morning, especially, then gain more mobility as the day wears on.
 Your stiffness might make it impossible to bend over or turn your head in certain positions.